KBNLresearch/frame-generator/README.md

 Start frog:
 ```
 $ frog -S 4096
 ```
 Install Frog-wrapper:

-Place the directory frogger in your Apache2 www-root (/var/www/frogger/), it will use a .htaccess file to launch the application drom Apache.
+Place the directory frogger in your Apache2 www-root (/var/www/frogger/), it will use a .htaccess file to launch the application from Apache.

 Test the wrapper without HTTP: